 Sure, science- and math-themed destinations have been around for a long time.
 But not many of them are ready to host a generation that’s grown up with technology, video games and the Internet.
 That’s why the Naval Aviation Museum Foundation (NAMF) launched the National Flight Academy (NFA), an immersive and interactive learning camp for middle and high schoolers.

 Now, let’s be clear about what the National Flight Academy isn’t.
 Despite its name, it’s not an actual flight school; students don’t learn to fly airplanes or acquire a learner’s pilot license.
-And although it is administered by the Naval Aviation Museum, this Pensacola, Florida institution is not part of the U.S. Navy, the government or any of the Armed Forces.
-It’s a science camp for post-millennials, kids that were raised on virtual reality games and who demand that their science education be served up with a shot of adrenaline.
+And although it is located adjacent to the National Naval Aviation Museum – home of the world-famous U.S. Blue Angels – this Pensacola, Florida institution is not part of the U.S. Navy, the government or any of the Armed Forces.

 How the NFA Got Started